nestordemeure/GPTranslate/readme.md

 * add the possibility to pick one of 3 translations or type one by hand

 * use a database to let the model look at previous parts of the translation that might be relevant to the current bit of text being translated
-* build a user interface that lets a user
+* build a user interface that lets a user:
     * pick the file
     * pick the destination language (default to English)
     * pick the source language (should default to autodetected)